mitchlloyd/ember-autosave/readme.md

 });
 ```

-You don't have to specify a property to proxy to if you don't need this
+It might be the case that the model data you're working with is internal to a
+component and was not passed in as an object.
+In this case you don't have to
-behavior.
-The library will store attributes on a blank object for you to use in
-a save function.
+pass a string representing a property to `autosave`.
+The library will store
+attributes on a blank object that will be passed to a provided save function.

 ```javascript
 import Ember from 'ember';